-The information and configuration in this chapter are based on SR OS Release 16.0.R7.
+The chapter is initially written for SR OS Release 16.0.R7, but the CLI in the current edition is based on SR OS Release 25.3.R2.
 This chapter provides information for the configuration of base OAM Performance Management (OAM-PM) components, common to all the supported tests.
-This chapter will not describe technology-specific test criteria.
-Those will be included in their own technology-specific sections.
+This chapter does not describe technology-specific test criteria.